Bounds on Lorentz invariance violation from muon fluctuations at the Pierre Auger Observatory: Results and Discussion

 The relative fluctuations in the number of muons are directly linked to the mass composition of UHECRs, which consist of a mixture of nuclear species arriving at Earth~\cite{PierreAuger:2014sui,PierreAuger:2014gko}.
 An accurate determination of the contribution of different nuclear species to the UHECR flux is challenging due to uncertainties in the hadronic interaction models used to describe the shower development at these extreme energies.
 These models, which describe key processes such as particle production and energy dissipation, significantly influence the inferred composition.
 Thus, any attempt to constrain the degree of LIV in EAS development must account for these uncertainties.

 To this aim, we notice that in the case of a composition comprised of the lightest and heaviest nuclear species (p and Fe respectively), the width of the distribution of the shower maxima is the largest, as shown for instance in~\cite{Kampert:2012mx}.
 The same behaviour can be expected for the relative muon fluctuations.
-Although when LIV is included the relative fluctuations in the number of muons differ only slightly among different primaries (as shown in the highets energy range in Fig.~\ref{fig:MuonFluctuation}), they are maximized when considering a mixed composition of protons and iron nuclei.
-This makes the proton-iron mixture a conservative and robust benchmark, ensuring that the investigation of LIV effects in EAS development remains independent of the specific details of the UHECR mass composition, while mitigating the uncertainties associated with it.
-Further details are given in the Appendix.
+Although when LIV is included the relative fluctuations in the number of muons differ only slightly among different primaries (as shown in the highest energy range in Fig.~\ref{fig:MuonFluctuation}), they are maximized when considering a mixed composition of protons and iron nuclei.
+The robustness of this choice against alternative mixtures, including intermediate masses, is illustrated in the Supplemental Material~\cite{supplemental_material} through the corresponding so-called umbrella plots which illustrate the allowed phase-space of fluctuations average and average of the number of muons.
+These show that, in the region relevant to this analysis, the hierarchy of relative muon fluctuations is largely preserved and intermediate-mass combinations do not exceed the proton-iron benchmark.
+This makes the proton-iron mixture a conservative benchmark for the present exclusion procedure.

 As described in~\cite{PierreAuger:2021qsd}, the average number of muons, $\langle N_{\mu}\rangle_{\text{mix}}$, and its fluctuations, $\mathrm{\mathrm{\sigma}}_{N_{\mu},\text{mix}}$, can be calculated for a mixture of p and Fe as follows: